Flamenco/stackeditpro/README.md

 # StackEditPro

-StackEditPro is a fork of **stackedit** with hundreds of additional features geared towards professional workflows and enhanced productivity.
+**StackEditPro** is a fork of **StackEdit** with hundreds of additional features geared towards professional workflows and enhanced productivity.

 Try it out at https://stackeditpro.io/app.